-But my pan isn’t 9 times 9 inches?
+But my pan isn’t 9 by 9 inches?

 Just fill in the size of your pan, and you will get a custom link to my Bread Calculator with the right proportions needed for your specific pan:

 The conclusion of this fudgy sourdough brownie recipe

 So, this brownie recipe sets out to be a very moist and fudgy cake with a lot of rich chocolate flavor and complex fermented notes.
 How does it deliver?

 Well, I went through quite a few iterations of this brownie before ending up on this final recipe.

 It has the perfect balance of deep, dark chocolate flavor, the right amount of salt, an extremely fudgy texture, and just enough fermented taste to just bring the whole cake to another level.